tommyzakhoo/autoregressive-part-1/README.md

 ## Summary and Final Thoughts

-In part 2, I will analyze two real world economics dataset with time series analysis.
-In this part, I did the following to give an introduction to time series analysis.
+In part 2, I will analyze a vritual currency time series dataset.
+In this part, I gave an basic introduction to time series analysis using the Box-Jenkins method, and fitting an autoregressive model to data.

+A short summary of what I have done here is as follows.

 -
 -